-REGISTER TO HEAR HER ONLINE PRESENTATION HERE
+REGISTER TO HEAR HIS ONLINE PRESENTATION HERE.

 The Bishops of the United States are calling for a three-year grassroots revival of devotion and belief in the Real Presence of Jesus in the Eucharist.
 They believe that God wants to see a movement of Catholics across the United States, healed, converted, formed, and unified by an encounter with Jesus in the Eucharist—and sent out in mission “for the life of the world.”
 This National Eucharistic Revival will take place from Corpus Christi 2022 to Pentecost 2025.